xullnn/ls_pull_over_push/120/answers.md

 - public method is like an object is shouting, any other objects who want to hear can hear from it
 - private method is like an object's monologue in its mind, it's very secret, nobody can hear

-metaphor 2(this one is from book<well grounded rubyist>)
+metaphor 2(this one is from book`<well grounded rubyist>`)

-When you own a bakery, now you want to let one of your baker to bake some cakes and loaves
+Say if you own a bakery, now you want to let one of your bakers to bake some cakes and loaves

 - public methods is like you are talk to your baker: "`bake_some_cakes` and then `bake_some_loaves`"
 - private methods is like the baker is recalling the baking steps in his/her mind : "Ok, first I need to `beat_eggs`, then `mix_in_flour`, then `add_water`, then `stir_to_batter`, then `bake()`".